R0binSmit/Monoalphabetische_Substitution/README.md

 (Decrypt) require a key.
 In mode `G` the key is determined by frequency analysis of the encrypted text and may therefore be omitted.

-The command line options are parsed using `System.CommandLine` and validated with `FluentValidation`.
+The command line options are parsed using `CommandLineParser` and validated with `FluentValidation`.